webdevops/azure-resourcemanager-exporter/README.md

 Installation
 -------------

 [Helm 3](https://helm.sh/) must be installed to use the chart.
-Once Helm is set up properly, Add the repo as follows:
+Once Helm is set up properly, add the repo as follows:

 ```shell
 $ helm repo add azure-resourcemanager-exporter https://carrefour-group.github.io/azure-resourcemanager-exporter